lukeburns/ghapi/README.md

 # github api (ghapi)

-A small, complete, github api for node and the browser.
+A small github api for node and the browser.

 ## Get started